Songonge/Power-BI-Projects/Power-BI-Tutorials/LinkedIn-Analytics.md

 ## Step 5: Design the Dashboard
-1. Create a Clustered column chart using:
+1. Create a clustered column chart using:
    * The Month field from the Date Table
    * The Parameter Field

 2. Add slicers to the dashboard
    * Add the **Month** slicer from the **Date Table**.
    * Add another **Month** slicer from the **Dist Table**.
-   * Make it Single selection for each.
+   * Make it a Single selection for each.
    * Synchronize the two slicers.
    * Hide the slicer from the **Dist Table**.
    * Customize the color on the Clustered column chart using the color measure you created.

 > [!IMPORTANT]
-> You should off the interaction between the **Month** slicer from the **Date Table** and the Clustered column chart.
+> You should remove the interaction between the **Month** slicer from the **Date Table** and the Clustered column chart.

 3. Create A Card Visual
    * Use the Card (new) visual